Canon M6 Mark II vs T6

 It is notable that the M6 Mark II has a microphone port, which is missing on the T6.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The M6 Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T6 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6 was succeeded by the Canon T7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the M6 Mark II and T6 can be found, respectively, in the Canon M6 Mark II Manual (free pdf) or the online Canon T6 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon M6 Mark II and the Canon T6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.